You can create assignments alongside other content.

 Allow class conversations.
 What if your students have questions about an assignment?
 You can allow conversations within an assignment, and anyone can contribute.
 As the conversation develops, it appears only with the relevant assignment.

-Randomize questions.
-You can randomize questions to support practice/drilling activities or avoid academic dishonesty.
-Select Randomize questions so questions appear in a different order each time a student begins an attempt.
-Remember that the questions appear in order to you, but are randomized for students.
-To prevent confusion, don't use numbers to reference other questions within the assignment.
+Questions appear in order to you but are randomized for students.
+To prevent confusion, don't add numbers to reference other questions within the assignment.

 Change the grade category.
 You can change the assignment's grade category to be part of one of the custom gradebook categories you set up in your course.
 You can create new categories to customize how coursework is grouped in your course.
 Custom categories can be useful when you set up the overall grade.